anonymous2020andbeyond/dsc-phase-1-project-v2-4/README.md

 ## Results
 A successful film is defined as one that has received votes cast, average ratings, and net domestic profits above the average.

 * The genres most frequently associated with films meeting these criteria are most likely to be of the "Mystery", "Crime" and "Adventure" genres.
-It must be noted however that generating a film of the "Adventure" genre carries somewhat more risk as it is associated with production budgets between 4 - 5 times greater than the other two genres.
+It must be noted however that generating a film of the "Adventure" genre carries somewhat more risk as it is associated with production budgets 4-5 times greater than the other two genres.

 * The directors most frequently associated with films of these three genres are: David Fincher, David Villeneuve, Christopher Nolan (highest rating, highest votes), and David O'Russel (highest net domestic profit).

-* The Directors among the top producers of successful films who could likely work on a wide variety of projects with Microsoft are David Fincher and Christopher Nolan.
+* The directors among the top producers of successful films who could likely work on a wide variety of projects with Microsoft are David Fincher and Christopher Nolan.

 ## Conclusions

 This analysis leads to three recommendations to help Microsoft's new studio lead decide on a film project:
-- ** Focus on genres associated with the most successful movies and moderate financial risk.**
+- Focus on genres associated with the most successful movies and moderate financial risk.
-- ** Hire the director most capable of realizing the genres associated with the most successful movies **
+- Hire the director most capable of realizing the genres associated with the most successful movies.
-- ** Hire the director who is familiar with a broad range of genres and may be able to support future work. **
+- Hire the director who is familiar with a broad range of genres and may be able to support future work.

 ## Limitations and Next Steps
 Limitations of this approach stem from not using all of the listed genres for a given film.
 While this avoided double or triple counting the success factors associated with a given film, it may have under represented certain film genres.
 Future work could explore ways of casting the compound genre differently